 - XLR and the 1/4 tip ring sleeve plug are your most common balanced cable connectors

-Reverse Reverb is just a backwards reverb.
+- Reverse Reverb is just a reverb that is backwards.
 It turns around the reverb when the sound stops swelling

 - Pre Delay is the delay in time that happens before you hear the reverb.
-The sound we hear dry (without reverb) for a period of time and then the reverb starts to come along after the defined period of time.
-This can make the sound more up front, while adding richness and filling in the holes.
-Pre Delay setting can be from a few milliseconds to one or 2 seconds.
+It's the sound we hear dry (without reverb) for a period of time and then the reverb starts to come along after the defined period of time.
+This can make them sound more upfront while adding richness and filling in the holes.
+Pre Delay setting can be from a few milliseconds to one or 2 seconds long

 - Diffusion controls the space between the reflections.